History of Blackpool F.C. (1887–1962): League success

 On the field, Blackpool settled well into the First Division and finished in twelfth place.
 Among the players who were emerging in the team were George Farrow, a right-back signed from Bournemouth, and Jock Wallace, who was challenging Alec Roxburgh hard for the goalkeeper's jersey.
 New signings Frank O'Donnell and Willie Buchan, both from Celtic, each cost £10,000, but there were less expensive imports too, such as Eric Sibley and Malcolm Butler.

 For the 1938–39 season, Blackpool spent over £60,000 on new players, a huge amount for the era.
 In came George Eastham from Bolton for £5,000, Tommy Lewis from Bradford City, Jock Dodds from Sheffield United for £10,500, and Hugh O'Donnell, brother of the departing Frank, for a further £2,500, plus many others such as Dai Astley, Malcolm McLaren, Dick Burke and William Park.

 Frank O'Donnell's destination was Aston Villa, for £10,500.
 Also departing was Dickie Watmough, to Preston North End.

 After five seasons of wearing dark- and light-blue-striped shirts, the team changed their home colours for the final time, back to tangerine.

 At the outbreak of World War II, in September 1939, Blackpool sat atop the First Division after winning their opening three games.
 The team's good form continued through the non-competitive wartime period with the help of many guest players.
 In 1939–40, the first season of the wartime regional league, Blackpool finished third and reached the quarter-finals of the War Cup, assisted by the scoring feats of Jock Dodds.
 He netted thirty goals in eighteen league appearances, including seven in an 11–2 defeat of Oldham.
 Over the wartime seasons, Dodds scored over 200 goals.
 In 1941–42 alone, he scored 66 times.
-The team, meanwhile, won the Northern Section's first competition on three occasions, lifted the Lancashire Cup once, and reached the War Cup final twice, winning it in 1943 by beating Arsenal, winners of the southern section, 4–2 at Stamford Bridge.
+The team, meanwhile, won the Northern Section's first competition on three occasions, lifted the Lancashire Cup once, and reached the War Cup North final twice, winning the overall 1943 Football League War Cup final by defeating Arsenal, winners of the southern section, 4–2 at Stamford Bridge.

 Blackpool's guest players, who, as in World War I, found themselves stationed in the town, including Ronnie Dix (Tottenham) and Alex Stevenson (Everton).
 There was also an outside-right who was a regular England international and played club football for Stoke City.
 His name was Stanley Matthews, and he made regular appearances for Blackpool during the war years, teaming up with a promising youngster by the name of Stan Mortensen.